moustakas/legacyhalos/doc/README-newprojects.md

 3. Finally, in production you can use the `SLURM` script and any of the available NERSC queues.
-For example, to execute the same example as in the previous use case just do:
+For example, to execute the same example as in the previous use case using the `debug` queue, do:

 ```
 sbatch $LEGACYHALOS_CODE_DIR/bin/myproject/myproject-mpi.slurm